-May gambles on talks with Labour to unlock Brexit, enraging her party
+May gambles on talks with Labour to unlock Brexit, enraging her own party

 Any plan, May said, would have to include the current Withdrawal Agreement that she agreed with the EU in November and which the bloc says it will not reopen.

+May last week offered to quit if parliament approved her deal but lawmakers defeated it a third time on Friday, the very day Britain had been due to leave the EU.
+Brexiteers say her deal would trap Britain in the EU’s orbit indefinitely but pro-EU opposition parties say her proposed break would isolate Britain and cause lasting economic damage.

+Lawmakers failed on Monday to find a majority of their own for any alternative plan ranging from a permanent customs union to a confirmatory referendum on any deal and a revocation of the divorce papers to avoid a no-deal crash-out.

-May said that if she could not agree a unified approach with Labour leader Jeremy Corbyn, a veteran socialist who voted against joining the bloc in 1975, then the government would agree a number of options on the future relationship.
+May said that if she could not agree a unified approach with Corbyn, a veteran socialist who voted against joining the bloc in 1975, then the government would come up with a number of options on the future relationship with the EU.

 Then, she said, the government would put them before the House of Commons in a series of votes.

-“If we cannot agree on a single unified approach, then we would instead agree a number of options for the future relationship that we could put to the House in a series of votes to determine which course to pursue,” May said.

-“Crucially, the government stands ready to abide by the decision of the house.”
+“Crucially, the government stands ready to abide by the decision of the house,” May said.

-May’s move could cleave apart her Conservatives, which has been grappling with an internal schism over Europe for the past three decades.
-Over half of her lawmakers voted last week to go for a no-deal Brexit, to the dismay of British business.
+Her move could cleave apart her Conservatives, who have been grappling with an internal schism over Europe for the past three decades.
+Over half of her lawmakers voted last week to go for a no-deal Brexit, much to the alarm of British business.

 “It seems to me that she wants to rely upon Labour votes to get this extension through,” David Jones, a Brexit-supporting former Conservative minister, told Reuters.
 “If she does that, then she is putting the future of the party in peril.”